 The SDSU Delta Upsilon fraternity is taking part in a program that fosters tomorrow’s leaders.

-The SDSU Delta Upsilon chapter encourages alumni to stay involved.
+The SDSU Delta Upsilon chapter and alumni.

 The gentlemen of the international Delta Upsilon fraternity are combating the modern fraternity man stereotype by creating a comprehensive plan that ensures members are poised to become leaders — and the plan has been in full swing at San Diego State University for more than a year.